BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 *NOTE: GREL is case-sensitive, meaning that (for example) "Match" and "match" will not produce the same result.*

-<ins>***SYNTAX***</ins>

-GREL was designed to resemble JavaScript and generally uses “in sequence” syntax with a dot between each argument.
-For example:

-**value.replace('cat’, ‘dog')**:- In this case, the values of the current column will be searched for the string ‘cat’ which will be replaced by the string ‘dog’.

-GREL includes a specific vocabulary for referring to cell values:

-* value = the values in the current column.
-* cells['Column2'].value = the values in the specified column, ‘Column2’
-* A string can be written with either single or double quotation marks.

 **Let's use GREL to clean our data**

 We will add another column using the “Customer Name” column.
 We will extract the first name and last name of the customer.
 To do that, we use the “General Refine Expression Language (GREL)” to implement splitting.
 Splitting works in the following way:-